-Control, 2018, brings together the practice of sculpture, endurance performance and language.
-Featured is a hospital bedsheet embroided with the artist’s thoughts regarding the loss of said control during an emergency admission.
-The bedsheet is hung so both front and back are visable, representing the conscious and subconscious aspect of control.
-Positioned alongside, mountainous structures are formed from the weaving and knotting of embroidery thread around 586 nails.
-It is a metaphoric expression approaching the harsh reality of mental health in contemporary society compared to the artist’s idealistic sanctuary.
+Control, 2018, brings together the practices of sculpture, endurance performance and text in an immersive installation.
+Featured is a hospital bedsheet embroidered with the thoughts regarding the loss of said control during an emergency hospital admission during my final term of university.
+The bedsheet is hung so both front and back are visible, representing the conscious and subconscious aspect of control.
+Positioned alongside, mountainous structures are formed from the weaving and knotting of embroidery thread around 586 nails, the process taking over two weeks.
+It is a metaphoric expression approaching the harsh reality of mental health in contemporary society compared to a persons idealistic sanctuary, in my case the serene mountains of the Lake District.
 Juxtapositioned together, they are a visual representative of control (or lack of it), something which can be seen as the root cause to many mental health cases.